foxmike/el-extras/README.md

 ### included

-  14 additional math functions from java.lang.math
+  14 additional math functions from java.lang.math including trig functions and a random integer generator

   9 regex functions from java.util.regex.  regexmatches can be used for field validation.